Kursorr/qwirk-old-front/readme.md

 ![Qwirk](https://image.ibb.co/cdo4TK/logo.png)

 Qwirk is an application like [Discord](https://discordapp.com/) - An all-in-one voice and text chat.

+## Why ?

+It was an old end of year project at Supinfo.
+I started again a year ago because i love this project.

+I have a multitude of ideas to make it more plaisant, like the utilisation of TensorFlowJS for some things.

 ## Getting Started